Two-Stage Decoding Algorithm and Bounds for Group Testing with Prior Statistics: Main Results

 \subsection{Discussion}

-To the best of our knowledge, \ac{msgt} is the first \ac{gt} algorithm to effectively leverage Markovian prior statistics.
-Unlike numerous previous approaches, \ac{msgt} utilizes initial probabilities and transition matrices without necessitating specific adjustments for new use cases.
+To the best of our knowledge, \ac{msgt} is the first GT algorithm to effectively leverage Markovian prior statistics.
+Unlike numerous previous approaches, \ac{msgt} uses the same decoding flow for any prior model, without requiring problem-specific redesign.
+In contrast, prior non-adaptive GT algorithms that incorporate structural assumptions—such as graph-constrained GT \cite{cheraghchi2012graph}, model-based and graph-based GT \cite{lau2022model}, and contact-based GT \cite{goenka2021contact}—must often adapt their test design or graph structure when the population model changes. \ac{msgt} instead relies only on the given initial distribution and transition matrices, while the algorithmic pipeline remains unchanged.
 The algorithm offers the flexibility to be fine-tuned to optimize its performance in accordance with the available computational resources and the number of tests, $T$.
-The simple reduction of the search space in Stage 1 enables \ac{msgt} to handle challenging regimes with a small number of tests.
-Stage 2, and the \ac{lva} step in particular, contributes to its high success probability.
-Furthermore, using the parallel implementation of \ac{lva}, rather than the iterative one, keeps the complexity low \cite{seshadri1994list}.
-It is important to note that, as explained in \cite{seshadri1994list}, achieving optimal results is ensured only with a very large $L$, inevitably leading to complexity equivalent to \ac{map}'s.
-However, as we empirically demonstrate in the following section, results equivalent to \ac{map}'s can be achieved with reasonable complexity.
-Moreover, it is shown that \ac{msgt} addresses practical regimes, e.g., in COVID-19 detection \cite{shental2020efficient} ($T=48$ for $(N,K)=(384,4)$), in communications \cite{luo2008neighbor} ($(N,K)=(10^5, 6)$), and in \ac{gt} quantizer \cite{cohen2019serial} ($(N,K)=(1024,16)$ \cite{jacques2013quantized}).
+The simple reduction of the search space in Stage~1 enables \ac{msgt} to handle challenging regimes with a small number of tests.
+Stage~2, particularly the \ac{lva} step, contributes to its high success probability.
+Additionally, using the parallel implementation of \ac{lva}, rather than the iterative one, keeps the complexity low \cite{seshadri1994list}.
+It is important to note that, as explained in \cite{seshadri1994list}, achieving optimal results is ensured only with a very large $L$, inevitably leading to complexity equivalent to MAP's.
+However, as we empirically demonstrate in the following section, results equivalent to MAP's can be achieved with reasonable complexity.
+Moreover, it is shown that \ac{msgt} addresses practical regimes, e.g., in COVID-19 detection \cite{shental2020efficient} ($T=48$ for $(N,K)=(384,4)$), in communications \cite{luo2008neighbor} ($(N,K)=(10^5, 6)$), and in GT quantizer \cite{cohen2019serial} ($(N,K)=(1024,16)$ \cite{jacques2013quantized}).